 There’s a lot of talk about whether or not porn is ethical, but there’s not much discussion about the fact that most people are watching porn illegally.
 Forget “ethical porn” – let’s talk ethical porn consumption.

 Though a small handful of Robin Hoods will feel they’re liberating porn to the masses, or take pride in being savvy enough to scam what they feel entitled to watch for free, the folks who go the extra mile to break the law are not actually the biggest culprits.
-It’s everybody else.
+It’s everybody else because they are watching it, but the type of porn that isn´t illegal is the Anime Rape You See In Porn.

 Let’s face it, free porn is easy.
 It’s the first (FIVE?) page results on Google.
 There’s no need to pull out a credit card (if you’re lucky enough to own one).
 You don’t even need to register or log in to press play.
 (A big step in preventing underage users from gaining access.)
 But figuring out where to go and what to click is not the first priority for someone horny.